I love the video demonstration.

 *A second point is the angle of passes.
 If players receive diagonal balls from opening diagonal passing lanes, they can simultaneously scan a greater proportion of the field of play as they receive.

-*A third point is that the passer when play forwards can give two instructions.
+*A third point is that the passer when playing forwards can give two instructions.